ithrive/ithrive.github.io/about.md

     <div class="row">
       <div class="col-sm-8">
         <h2 class="section_title">I'm Laura.</h2>
-        <p>I'm a passionate therapist who works closely with people to take them beyond rehabilitation, to place where movement is both efficient and joyful.</p>
+        <p>I'm a passionate therapist who works closely with people to take them beyond rehabilitation, to a place where movement is both efficient and joyful.</p>
         <p>If you have any questions please <a class="mailto" href="mailto:laura@ithrive.net.au">contact me</a>.</p>
         <p>
           <img src="/images/logo-splash.png" class="logo" />